Parnidis Dune: Ecology

-Based on the dune, the Parnidis Landscape Reserve was created within the Curonian Spit National Park to preserve a unique natural dune landscape, some of which are bare, and some forested, as well as the coastal areas of the dunes at both the Baltic Sea and the Curonian Lagoon.
-It is the only place with drifting dunes in the National Park.
+Parnidis Landscape Reserve was created around the dune within the Curonian Spit National Park to preserve a unique natural dune landscape, including bare and forested land, as well as the coastal areas of the dunes at both the Baltic Sea and the Curonian Lagoon.
+It is the only place with drifting dunes within the park.

 The Parnidis dune is almost bare, but there are many patches of vegetative habitats, which are subject to degradation due to natural and anthropogenic reasons.
-For example the sand blown from the peaks of the dune slides down the slope and destroys the vegetation.
-The same effect is from rain washouts.
-Also people climbing the dune in non-prescribed places disturb the sand, with the same consequences.
+For example. the sand blown from the peaks of the dune slides down the slope and destroys the vegetation.
+The same effect occurs from rain washouts.
+Manmade sources of degradation include people climbing the dune in non-prescribed places, which disturbs the sand.